kksgandhi/other-peoples-money/notes.md

    - Are there actions you took previously, that you'd change after the playing of this game.
  - Comparative Questions
    - Was the text annoying?
-   - How would you feel about <modified version of this game>
+   - How would you feel about the other version of this game?

 Two versions, one with minimal text, the other with all the quotes and things